What is a corporate hackathon?

 • Context matters: early-career skill-building hackathons may warrant restrictions; innovation hackathons shouldn't

-• Validation phase: winning ideas undergo deeper feasibility and market validation
+• Validation phase: winning ideas undergo deeper idea validation using the Nine-Dimension Idea Assessment Model to confirm business potential

 • Resource allocation: dedicated development time, budget, and specialist support